Measuring Exertion in Pregnancy! (Without Heart Rate)

 Jan 17, 2025When Measuring Exertion in Pregnancy, Heart Rate is NOT useful.

 If you're a Pelvic Floored Pro, or VIP (Very Important Pelvis, Newsletter Subscriber), you may have seen my new post on Heart Rate Changes in Pregnancy.
 That gem went over WHY our heart rate is faster earlier in pregnancy, and slower later in pregnancy.
 If you're new, WELCOME!!
-Check out that post first (it's a quick read), then come back!
+That little gem is DEFINITELY worth a read sometime, if you have a few minutes :)

-Due to those changes, heart rate is no longer a reliable indicator of 'how hard' you are working out when pregnant, and we can't use it.
+That post explains that, due to a variety of reasons, as our pregnancy progresses, heart rate is no longer a reliable indicator of 'how hard' you are working out when pregnant, and we can't use it.

-Luckily there is another option for measuring exertion when working out while pregnant.
-It's called the Relative Perceived Exertion, or Rating of Perceived Exertion, but the cool kids call it "the RPE scale."
+THIS POST explains that, luckily, there is another option besides using our heart rate, for figuring out how hard we should be exercising while pregnant.
+It's called the Relative Perceived Exertion, or Rating of Perceived Exertion, but the cool kids (that's YOU and ME!!) call it "the RPE scale."

 Rating of Perceived Exertion

 The Rating of Perceived Exertion Scale (RPE) is a way to monitor 'how hard' you are working out.
-The original scale was 0-20, but science people found out that 0-10 was easier for 'real people' to make sense of--and I 100% concur--I can figure out how hard 5 is working vs 0 and 10...but not 8 vs 17....
+The original scale was 0-20, but "science people" quickly figured out that using a 0-10 scale was easier for 'real people' to make sense of.
+Here's what the numbers translate to:

 1. No Exertion at all.
 You're dead, or resting fully.